 - Levels of de-minimis, the minimum turnover or waste output at which companies must report waste volumes, also varies between MS.

 - Improvements to reporting are anticipated, and are essential if a Circular Economy is to be achieved equally and fairly across MS.

 A survey was undertaken of 76 food producers in the Spring of 2021.
+A full report on the producer survey can be obtained from UCD via the project email on the home page.
 Amongst the main findings: